-Storm restoration in Bismarck
+Storm damage restoration in Bismarck

 Bismarck is a Vermilion County village of roughly 574 residents, sharing the same east-central Illinois storm exposure as its county neighbors - a county with 71 documented tornadoes since 1950 and two F4 events on record, including tracks from the April 3, 1974 Super Outbreak.
 Straight-line wind events and derechos have caused recurring structural damage here: the July 2024 derecho snapped power poles and felled trees across the Danville area, and a December 1998 event brought 60 to 90 mph winds across a wide swath of the county.
 The North and Middle Forks of the Vermilion River present a serious flooding threat, with the Danville gauge reaching a historic 31.6 feet in 1994.
 A 2022 winter system glazed the county in up to a quarter inch of ice before layering on 8 to 15 inches of snow - the kind of compounding winter event that stresses roofs, gutters, and older structures throughout the area.
 Storm Damage 911 connects Bismarck homeowners with vetted, licensed local pros for a free storm-damage assessment.